fangying/fangying.github.io/content/pages/landing-page-about-me.md

 * College of Electronic and Infomation Zhejiang University as Master 2013-2016
 * College of Computer Science Northeastern University as Bachelor 2009-2013

 I'm now working on things related to linux kernel and OS virtualization.
-Mainly focus on working feature development for KVM and QEMU, ligh weight virtual machine runtime and virtualization technology based on DPU environment.
+Mainly focus on feature development for KVM and QEMU, light weight virtual machine runtime and virtualization technology based on DPU environment.

 You can keep in touch with me using:

 * eMail:  [fangying712@gmail.com](fangying712@gmail.com)
 * Github: [https://github.com/fangying](https://github.com/fangying)
 * WeChat: [Yori Fang](https://kernelgo.org/pages/about.html)